 In August 2005, in conjunction with the acquisition of the Cincinnati Fiberglass Division of Diversified Glass, Inc., Core Composites Cincinnati, LLC entered into a 7-year operating lease agreement through July 2012 for the manufacturing facility located in Batavia, Ohio.
-The Company has the option to terminate the lease at any time, by providing written notice to the lessor no later than 90 days prior to intended termination date.
-The Company has the option to purchase the property at the end of every lease year.
+The Company is currently leasing this facility on a month-to-month basis while the terms of a new agreement are being negotiated.